raufendro-dev/raufendro-dev/README.md

 💼  I'm looking for a job</br>
-⚡   Fun fact: I can use many operating systems such as MacOS, Linux, Windows 📞  Contact : wa.me/6281248212407
+⚡   Fun fact: I can use many operating systems such as MacOS, Linux, Windows</br>
+📞  Contact : wa.me/6281248212407